Skip to main content

 Sending test links to team members for feedback

-Share the study you created with your team members to get feedback by:
+Share the study you created with your team members to get feedback on your questions by:

 • When in Create study mode, navigate to the top menu bar and select Preview mode (Play icon).